Salies-de-Bearn tourism & sightseeing

 Visit Salies-de-Bearn (Aquitaine, France)

+Salies-de-Bearn is a very picturesque town about 50 kilometres north-west of Pau in south-west France.
 The town has the river Saleys running through it, which for much of its journey through the town is in a man-made channel that can be crossed by two bridges in Salies-de-Bearn, on the pont d’Andioque and the pont de la Lune.

 Explore Salies de Bearn

 The town is full of little lanes and is lovely for ambling through and relaxing and both of the bridges in Salies-de-Bearn offer wonderful views of the town with its whitewashed buildings, painted shutters and wooden balconies.

 The Place du Bayaa is the heart of the town and was originally built like a snail’s shell around the basin from where salt water was drawn.
 This has now been covered over but there is now a salt-water ‘fountain of the sanglier’ in the shape of a boar’s head in the square.

 There is also a 16th century castle, the Chateau Saint-Pe, behind the Town Hall in Salies-de-Bearn and which used to hold the court of justice for witches!

 There are plenty of bars and restaurants and hotels too if you decide to make Salies-de-Bearn a base for visiting the surrounding area.
 One of these is the Hotel du Parc which is a luxury hotel built for wealthy visitors to the thermal baths in the 19th century.
 The hotel has an Italian style lounge and has been the backdrop of various films, and part of the hotel building is now a casino.